HR-Informatica/hr-informatica.github.io/vakken/_ana_software_analyse_design/lesson3.md

     - Good example in the slides on page 50
 - Dependency
     - Stereotyped as <<extend>>
-        - The sequence of events in the Extension Use case (optionally) extemds the steps of the base use case.
+        - The sequence of events in the Extension Use case (optionally) extends the steps of the base use case. (**This extends differs from the one in java.**)
         - Good example in the slides on page 49
         ![extend](\assets\images\ana_software_analysis_design\Lesson3\extend.jpg)
     - Stereotyped as <<include>>